PistachioPony/gamesparks-docs/MARKDOWN/Tutorials/Social Authentication and Player Profile/Google+ Authentication.md

  ![](img/AuthGoogle/15.png)

- *NOTE:* If this type of authentication is to always be used, then the *Application Client Secret* is no longer required.
-It can be removed from the form if desired.
+<q>**Note:** If this type of authentication is to be used always, the *Application Client Secret* is no longer required.
+You can remove it from the form if desired.</q>

- *29.* Generate another access code and token as in *Step 12*,* this time taking a note of the *access token*, instead of the code.
+ *29.* Generate another access code and token as in *Step 12*, this time taking a note of the *access token*, instead of the code.

  *30.* Go to the *Test Harness*.